Cage Fight with Bruce Thornton

 And I don't know.

-But when you look at the actual minutiae of the mechanics of bringing those people under control, he didn't understand that.
+Trump talked.
+I mean, he was very vocal about it, but when you look at the actual minutiae of the mechanics of bringing those people under control, he didn't understand that

 I guess he thought the left would agree with him or something, but they all, those people, that whole permanent administrative state was brilliant because they understood that if they were vocal, remember Anonymous, the guy in the department, that minor official that the New York Times told us was very important in the Department of Labor.